⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 |---|---|---|

-| Price/Book (MRQ) | 2.90 | The price-to-book ratio compares a company's market value to its book value, reflecting how much investors are willing to pay for each dollar of net assets based on the most recent quarter. |
+| Price/Book (MRQ) | 3.01 | Measures how much investors are willing to pay for each dollar of the company's net assets on the balance sheet for the most recent quarter, indicating valuation relative to its book value. |

 | Company | Market Cap (B) | P/E Ratio | P/B Ratio | Revenue Growth (%) | Operating Margin (%) |